TomerFi/switcher_webapi/docs/source/contributing.rst

    with ``Makefile`` and in ``package.json`` for packaging handling.

 Here are some guidelines (recommendations) for contributing to the ``switcher_webapi`` project:

+*   If you add a python dependency, for order keeping and for Snyk_'s sake, Please add the dependency with the fixed version to ``requirements.txt``, And add with no version statement in any or all of the other requirements file based on the dependency use case.

 *   If you add a new file, please consider is it should be listed within any or all of the ``ignore files``.